mattmaniak/tales_of_soplicowo/README.md

 ### Prepare

 Use [venv](https://docs.python.org/3/library/venv.html) to enter a virtual environment.
+You can also use [pipx](https://pipx.pypa.io/latest/) to install them from the `python_deps.txt` file manually.

 ```shell
 python3 -m venv .venv &&